hzfsls/CodeMaster/CodeQA-CodeT5/README.md

 # CodeQA-CodeT5

 ## Experiment on CodeT5
-The code is mostly copied from [CodeQA](https://github.com/jadecxliu/CodeQA/tree/main/codeBERT) with some minor adjustment.
+The code is mainly copied from [CodeQA](https://github.com/jadecxliu/CodeQA/tree/main/codeBERT) with some minor adjustment.

 ### Dependency